Jasper Johns-Inspired Map Flag Project

 - Step 2Cut one piece measuring 3-1/2 x 4" and a second piece measuring 6-1/2 x 10".

 - Step 3Print or re-purpose 2 maps of the USA.
-Using an Elmer’s Extra Strength Glue Stick, glue the maps on the boards.
-Coat the boards with Liquitex Clear Gesso and allow to dry.
+Using a glue stick, adhere the maps to the boards.
+Coat the boards with clear gesso and allow to dry.
 The clear gesso will make the surface ready for painting.

 - Step 4Paint the small piece blue, allowing some of the map to show through.
 Let dry.